1987 on February 2nd was your birth date,

 JAWONIO, a disability and service organization in Rockland County, NY is our newest Grantee.
 The Keith B. Hayes Foundation donated a video game system that is helping adult clients with social and communicative skills.
 Keith often played video games to relieve his frustration to his dealing with his physical deterioration.

-We are so pleased that The Keith B. Hayes Foundation along with the Wheel Chair Foundation have been able to donate over 250 wheelchairs to the Israeli non-profit, Yad Sarah, for their lending program to help those in need of mobility and independence. .
+We are so pleased that The Keith B. Hayes Foundation along with the Wheel Chair Foundation have been able to donate over 250 wheelchairs to the Israeli non-profit, Yad Sarah, for their lending program to help those in need of mobility and independence.
+In addition, annual grants are continued to be awarded.

 .
 Please view this short video from Yad Sarah with someone receiving one of the wheelchairs for a friend.
 Thank you to all our supporters to The Keith B. Hayes Foundation because without you this would not have been possible.